djkormo/mlnet-tutorial/docs/getting-started/README.md

 dotnet add package Microsoft.ML
 ```

-This adds a reference to the Microsoft.ML package.
+By executing this command you'll add a reference to the `Microsoft.ML` package.
 After adding the reference to the ML.NET package, let's finalize the project
 layout.